 How does journaling, planning or making lists help you feel happier and healthier?

-I wish you all a loving, joyful and healthy 2017 with plenty of happy adventures!
+I wish you all a loving, joyful and healthy new year with plenty of happy adventures!

 If you enjoyed reading this post, you might also like: